Live Quiz Platform

 - Host snapshots session state to disk after every scoring event and every slide advance (F-HO-18)

-- Snapshot format: JSON DTOs in the shared class library; same shape as live message envelopes
+- Snapshot format: JSON DTOs built from the generated schema types — same shape as the live message envelopes, written to

-.quizand prompts the operator to resume or start fresh (F-HO-19) - Resume restores slide pointer, team list, scores, per-element state; Host re-advertises on Bonjour
+.quizand prompts the operator to resume or start fresh (F-HO-19) - Resume restores slide pointer, team list, scores, per-element state; Host re-advertises via mDNS

 - End-to-end test: simulated Host crash mid-session → relaunch → resume → all Clients reconnect with scores intact